 - JPMorgan Chase in numerous regulatory and civil cases brought by shareholders of Bear Stearns following the near collapse of the investment bank in March 2008.
 The derivative, securities and ERISA actions were dismissed by the district court.
 We also represent JPMorgan Chase in matters relating to the Financial Crisis Inquiry Commission, charged by Congress to investigate the financial crisis, as well as in several other commercial matters.

-decade in a series of government and private antitrust actions,
+- Mastercard over the past decade in a series of government and private antitrust actions, including:

 - the successful motion to dismiss a consolidated putative class action brought by ATM operators and consumers claiming that certain rules regarding ATM access fees illegally restrained trade in violation of Section 1 of the Sherman Act;